-Shooting in high speed continuous will chew threw your memory card quickly (but provide you with amazing shots) so it’s worth that small amount of money to make sure you don’t miss anything.
+Shooting in high-speed continuous will chew through your memory card quickly (but provide you with amazing shots) so it’s worth that small amount of money to make sure you don’t miss anything.

 Or, if you want to take video then that uses a lot of space as well.
 Memory cards come in a variety of capacities capable of holding tens of thousands of images.